This notice describes how medical information about you may be used and disclosed and how you can access this information. Please review it carefully.

 This medical practice attains health information about you and stores it in a chart and a computer to maintain your medical record.
-While the information in medical records belongs to you, the medical record itself the property of this medical practice.
+While the information in medical records belongs to you, the medical record itself is the property of this medical practice.
 We are committed to preserving the privacy and confidentiality of your health information, which is created and/or maintained at our medical office.
-State and federal laws and regulations require us to implement policies and procedures to safeguard the privacy of you health information.
-This includes any information that we receive from other health care providers or facilities.
+State and federal laws and regulations require us to implement policies and procedures to safeguard the privacy of your health information.
+This includes any information that we receive from other healthcare providers or facilities.
 The Notice describes the way in which we may use or disclose your health information and your rights and our obligations concerning such uses or disclosures.
-OUR Obligations

 Changes To This Notice- We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for health information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice in our facility.

-Payment – We may use and disclose your information for billing, and to arrange for payment from you, an insurance company, a third party or collection agency.
+Payment – We may use and disclose your information for billing, and to arrange for payment from you, an insurance company, a third party, or a collection agency.
 This may also include the disclosure of health information to obtain prior authorization for treatment and procedures from your insurance plan.

 Appointment Reminders – We may use and disclose health information to contact you as a reminder that you have an appointment for treatment or medical care at our healthcare facility.
 These appointment reminders may be initiated by an automated voice message system.

-Marketing: We may contact you to give you information about products or services related to your treatment, case management or care coordination, or to direct or recommend other treatment or health-related benefits and services that may be of interest to you., or provide you with promotional items.
+We may contact you to give you information about products or services related to your treatment, case management, or care coordination, or to direct or recommend other treatment or health-related benefits and services that may be of interest to you, or provide you with promotional items.

 The following disclosures of your health information are permitted by law without any oral or written permission from you: